Learning-Theoretic Foundations of Algorithm Configuration for Combinatorial Partitioning Problems: SDP-based methods for integer quadratic programming

 In some cases, the GW algorithm can be improved upon by probabilistically assigning each binary variable to 1 or $-1$.
 In the final rounding step, any rounding function $r: \R \to [-1,1]$ can be used to specify that a variable $x_i$ is set to 1 with probability $\frac{1}{2} + \frac{1}{2}\cdot r\left(\langle \vec{Z}, \vec{u}_i \rangle\right)$ and $-1$ with probability $\frac{1}{2} - \frac{1}{2}\cdot r\left(\langle \vec{Z}, \vec{u}_i \rangle\right)$.
 See Algorithm~\ref{alg:GW} for the pseudocode.

-This is known as a \emph{Random Projection, Randomized Rounding} (RPR$^2$) algorithm, so named by the seminal work of \cite{feige2006rpr}.
-The randomized assignment $h$ produced by an RPR$^2$ algorithm is called a \emph{fractional assignment}.
-Based on the output $h$, we can derive a proper assignment of the variables $x_1, \dots, x_n$ where $x_i$ is set to 1 with probability $\frac{1}{2}+\frac{1}{2}h(x_i)$ and $-1$ with probability $\frac{1}{2}-\frac{1}{2}h(x_i)$.
+Algorithm~\ref{alg:GW} is known as a \emph{Random Projection, Randomized Rounding} (RPR$^2$) algorithm, so named by the seminal work of Feige and Langberg~\cite{feige2006rpr}.

-In this section, we analyze the class of $s$-linear round functions.
-For the max-cut problem, \cite{feige2006rpr} proved that when the maximium cut in the graph is not very large, a worst-case approximation ratio above the GW ratio is possible using an $s$-linear rounding function.
-For example, they proved that if the optimal cut contains at most a 0.6 fraction of the edges, then the ratio is at least 0.9128.
-The optimal choice of $s$ depends on the graph, but we give an efficient algorithm to learn a nearly optimal value for $s$ in expectation over a distribution of problem instances.
-In Appendix~\ref{app:maxcut-more}, we consider other rounding functions, including $\tilde{\epsilon}$-discretized rounding functions \cite{o2008optimal}, outward rotation algorithms \cite{zwick1999outward}, and ``sigmoid-like'' rounding functions, which include the classes of $s$-linear and outward rotation functions.
+We focus on the class of $s$-linear rounding functions in this section.
+For the max-cut problem, Feige and Langberg~\cite{feige2006rpr} prove that when the maximium cut in the graph is not very large, a worst-case approximation ratio above the GW ratio is possible using an $s$-linear rounding function.
+An $s$-linear rounding function $\phi_s:\R \to [-1,1]$ is parameterized by a real-value $s > 0$.
+The function $\phi_s$ is defined as follows: \\